DEVSENSE/phptools-docs/docs/vs/Installation/index.md

 ## Basic Installation

+You will need to have Microsoft Visual Studio installed before installing PHP Tools.
+You can download the free Community version [here](https://visualstudio.microsoft.com/vs/community/) or use any other VS version, except for Express versions, which are not supported.

-In case you have the Microsoft Visual Studio, you can jump directly to its **Manage Extensions** dialog and search for the **PHP Tools for Visual Studio**.
+If you already have Microsoft Visual Studio installed, you can jump directly to **Manage Extensions** dialog and search for **PHP Tools for Visual Studio**.

 ![Visual Studio Extensions](imgs/install-from-vs.png)

-Once downloaded, you'll be prompted to close your Visual Studio.
-Package will be installed and your Visual Studio configured for the PHP development.
-After starting the Visual Studio next time, you can proceed to the [product activation](/vs/installation/activation) and [get started](/vs/).
+Once downloaded, you'll be prompted to close Visual Studio.
+The package will be installed and Visual Studio configured for the PHP development.
+After starting Visual Studio next time, you can proceed to the [product activation](/vs/installation/activation) and [get started](/vs/).

-More detailed steps follows:
+If you woud like more detailed steps, please, continue reading:

 ## Prerequisites

+In order to install PHP Tools for Visual Studio, you'll need:

 - **Administrator access**.
-Please ensure you can provide administrator access to your Hard Drive since the installation package copies files to system's *AppData*.
+Please ensure you can provide administrator access to your Hard Drive, because the installation package copies files to system's *AppData*.
 For Visual Studio 2010 up to 2015, you'll be queried to allow access to system's *Program Files*.

 - **Microsoft Visual Studio**.
 Install [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/).
 Choose the **Community** edition as a **free** option.
-Supported editions are: *Community (free)*, *Professional*, *Enterprise* or higher.
+Visual Studio´s supported editions are: *Community* (free), *Professional*, *Enterprise* or higher.

 <center markdown="1">